tessercat/daoistic-book/daodejing/76/english.md

-A newborn babe, soft and weak, is tough and stubborn in the end.
+A newborn babe, soft and weak, is stiff and stubborn in the end.

 Every new life, soft and tender, withers and rots in the end.